Croatia into Davis Cup Finals as South Korea, Finland celebrate

 "We had opportunities in every match but time after time we didn't succeed," said Belgium captain Johan van Herck.

-Finland made the finals for the first time with a 3-1 win over 2016 champions Argentina in Espoo after the tie was level 1-1 overnight.
+Finland made the finals stage for the first time with a 3-1 win over 2016 champions Argentina in Espoo.

 Emil Ruusuvuori won all three rubbers he played.